miikaah/musa/README.md

 #### Library

-- feat: Drag to specific index in playlist

 #### Library 2.0

 - feat: Create a different kind of library view that shows album covers
-- feat: Recommend random music from library and show them nicely

 #### Player